 App Services Values can resolve to two types of data:

 - A plain text Value resolves to a regular JSON object, array, or string that you define.

 - A secret Value resolves to the value of a Secret.

-A Secret is a private value that is stored on the MongoDB Realm backend, hidden from users, and not included in exported applications.
+A Secret is a private value that is stored on the Atlas App Services backend, hidden from users, and not included in exported applications.
 Secrets are useful for storing sensitive information such as an API key or an internal identifier.